Caterpillar D4

 Caterpillar D4H LGP (Low Ground Pressure) model, Eschborn, Germany.

 The Caterpillar D4 track-type tractor is a small bulldozer manufactured by Caterpillar Inc.

 Caterpillar first introduced the RD4 in 1936, as the diesel follow on to the successful CAT 30 gas model.
-The RD4 originally weighed in at 10,000 lb, and used Caterpillar's D4400 engine, an inline four-cylinders, with a 4.25 × 5.50 in bore and stroke.
+The first RD4 weighed 10,000 lb, and used Caterpillar's D4400 engine, an inline four-cylinder, with a 4.25 × 5.50 in bore and stroke.
 In 1935 Caterpillar had started the naming convention of "RD" for diesel or "R" for regular gasoline, followed by a number to indicate the relative engine size.
-In 1937, the "R" was dropped, and just a "D" was used for the diesel versions.
-At the time of introduction of the RD4, the D4400 engine produced about 43 hp at the drawbar so the 4 indicated the relative engine power.
-The D4 U series was fitted with the more powerful D315 engine.
-The later D4 series engines quickly increased in power, so the number "4" just became a figure of merit rather than indicating actual engine power.
+In 1937, the "RD" models began to be called just "D" models.
+At the time of introduction of the RD4, the D4400 engine produced about 43 hp at the drawbar so the 4 was a relative indicator of engine power.
+The D4 U series was fitted with the more powerful D315 engine, and later engines used in the D4 brought further increases in power, but the number "4" was retained – indicating the tractor's position in the Caterpillar line-up rather than indicating engine power.